kolpak/jquery-javascript-error-tracking/README.md

 JQuery javascript error tracking
 ================================

-Send to the server message with details about javascript or ajax errors.
+Send to the server detailed message about javascript or ajax errors on client side.